Reasonable-Solutions/nix-drv-debug-1p/how_to_troubleshoot_derivations.md

 ## nixfmt: formatting and basic syntax errors

-While being a formatting tool first and foremost, nixfmt can be utilized to detect syntax errors in your code. `nix-build` can do so too, but sometimes the error messages of `nixfmt` are just nicer.
+While being a formatting tool first and foremost, [nixfmt](https://github.com/serokell/nixfmt) can be utilized to detect syntax errors in your code. `nix-build` can do so too, but sometimes the error messages of `nixfmt` are nicer.
 Since it's not really evaluating any of the expressions it's only helpful for finding simpler mistakes in the files it's run on.